 Before even considering the option of acquisition, understand what is the vision of the company, why are you looking for acquisition and what you plan to achieve.
 There are multiple reasons due to which small acquisitions and acquihires happen.
 From the buyer’s perspective it is about ringing strong talent, access to new markets, expand offerings or bring a leadership team.
 From the seller’s perspective, it is about finding a home or merging with large companies for growth.

 Define the characteristics of the company that you think would value your customer base, revenue, technology/IP, people and operational capabilities.

 Make a list of companies based on the characteristics identified in step 2.
-Create a scoring methodology based on your preference criteria, to score the identified companies and reach out to Tier 1 companies first that have a high score.
+Create a scoring methodology based on your preferred criteria, to score the identified companies and reach out to Tier 1 companies first that have a high score.

-Tier 2 companies are generally companies with high funds, but not so acquisition friendly.
-They may not be present in your core segment, but in adjacent market and may expand in your market.
+Tier 2 companies are generally companies with high funds, but not so acquisition is friendly.
+They may not be present in your core segment, but in an adjacent market and may expand in your market.

 Tier 3 companies are small companies with minimal funds, but your business can provide them value.
 They may offer equity or merge with you.

 Look for people with relevant Job titles in those companies who can be interested in your proposal and identify mutual connections.
-It can be founder, corp dev, strategy team or product team itself.
+It can be the founder, corp dev, strategy team or product team itself.